mathieul/batch-loader-active-record/README.md

 This gem allows to leverage the awesome [batch-loader gem](https://github.com/exAspArk/batch-loader) to generate lazy Active Record relationships without any boilerplate.

+It is not intended to be used for all associations though, but only where necessary.
+It should be used as a complement to vanilla batch loaders written directly using [batch-loader gem](https://github.com/exAspArk/batch-loader).

+**This gem is in active deployment and is likely not yet ready to be used on production.**

 ## Description

 This is a very simple gem which is basically a mixin containg replacement macros for the 3 active record association macros (note that **polymorphic associations and association scopes are not yet supported**):